emicklei/gws/README.md

 - retrieve members of a group
 - show details of user
 - show details of group
-- any command can produce JSON format using `-format JSON` at the end of the command
+- any command can produce JSON format using `-json` at the end of the command

 ## examples